Brightify/Lipstick/README.md

 ### Stylable

 Stylable allows you to easily separate code defining view appereance from the rest.
-It is basically syntax sugger for using closures which modify passed object.
+It is basically syntax suger for using closures which modify passed object.

 ```Swift
 protocol Styleable { }